Montana close to becoming 1st state to completely ban TikTok

 HELENA, Mont.
-(AP) — Montana lawmakers were expected to take a big step forward Thursday on a bill to ban TikTok from operating in the state, a move that’s bound to face legal challenges but also serve as a testing ground for the TikTok-free America that many national lawmakers have envisioned.
+(AP) — Montana lawmakers moved one step closer Thursday to passing a bill to ban TikTok from operating in the state, a move that’s bound to face legal challenges but also serve as a testing ground for the TikTok-free America that many national lawmakers have envisioned.

 Montana’s proposal, which has backing from the state’s GOP-controlled legislature, is more sweeping than bans in place in nearly half the states and the U.S. federal government that prohibit TikTok on government devices.

-The House was scheduled to hold a second hearing vote on the legislation on Thursday.
-If it’s approved, a final House vote would likely take place Friday, after which the bill would be forwarded to Republican Gov. Greg Gianforte.
+The House endorsed the bill 60-39 on Thursday.
+A final House vote will likely take place Friday before the bill goes to Republican Gov. Greg Gianforte.
 He has banned TikTok on government devices in Montana.
 The Senate passed the bill 30-20 in March.

 Supporters of a ban point to two Chinese laws that compel companies in the country to cooperate with the government on state intelligence work.
 They also point out other troubling episodes, such as a disclosure by ByteDance in December that it fired four employees who accessed the IP addresses and other data of two journalists while attempting to uncover the source of a leaked report about the company.